 Public and private school teachers in PA automatically qualify under FMLA regardless of the number of fellow educators in a single location (see below).

-Therefore, the unpaid job protections last at least twelve weeks for teachers – unless baby arrives close to the beginning or end of the summer recess.
+Therefore, the unpaid job protections last at least twelve weeks for teachers – unless the baby arrives close to the beginning or end of the summer recess.

 PA parents who work for small businesses (less than fifty employees) do not qualify for FMLA legal safeguards.
 Therefore, the published employee handbook (if there is one) answers the question of how long your time off will last.